demix007/Capstone1-Project-Style-Conference/README.md

 ### Usage

-- Open the index.html in your browser
+- Open the index.html in your browser to access the site on your local:host

 ### Author